wangyu09/exkaldi/README.md

 ## Installation

-Current version: 1.3.3.
+Current version: 1.3.5.
-(We only tested our toolkit on Ubuntu >= 16.)
+(We only tested our toolkit on Ubuntu >= 16., python3.6,python3.7,python3.8 with gh-action)

 1. If you have not installed Kaldi ASR toolkit, clone the Kaldi ASR toolkit repository firstly (Kaldi version 5.5 is expected.)
 ```